 But what are pronouns and why do you need to learn them?

-Well, pronouns are basically very convenient shorthand in a language.
+Well, pronouns are basically convenient shorthand in a language.
 For example, without the pronoun “they”, if you were trying to indicate a group of people, you would have to use all of their names individually.
 What if there were 50, 100 or thousands of people in that group?
 See how important and convenient pronouns are?

 In this post, I’ll break down the pronouns in English and their Portuguese counterparts and give examples of how they’re used in a sentence.